abpframework/abp/docs/en/framework/fundamentals/object-extensions.md

 ### MapExtraPropertiesTo

-`MapExtraPropertiesTo` is an extension method provided by the ABP Framework to copy extra properties from an object to another in a controlled manner.
+`MapExtraPropertiesTo` is an extension method provided by the ABP to copy extra properties from an object to another in a controlled manner.
 Example usage:

 ````csharp
 identityUser.MapExtraPropertiesTo(identityUserDto);